 In 2010, following an inspirational talk in Perth on global technology trends, he was invited to work with Curtin University as a visiting professor and innovator-in-residence.
 He has also served for seven years on Curtin’s Commercialisation Advisory Board, helping to create an entrepreneurial environment for students and researchers.

 Bill’s work with Curtin led to the establishment of technology awards to motivate and support early stage entrepreneurs.
 This quickly grew into a regional competition, attracting hundreds of entries from Australia, Singapore and Hong Kong and leading to the establishment of many businesses.
-One example is the highly successful design platform Canva, established by two young West Australians, which has grown into a multi-million dollar enterprise.
+One example is the highly successful design platform Canva, established by two young West Australians, which has grown into a multi-billion dollar enterprise.

 The awards competition has now developed into a major, annual technology festival, West Tech Fest, that last year attracted more than 2,000 attendees.